anna546stella/COVID_Hackathon/Datasets/Lung_cellline_infection/README.md

 to being raw counts.

-Experiment "Series 1" involves NHBE bronchial epithelial cell lines infected with SARS-CoV-2 measured after 24 hours post-infection or mock treatment.
+Experiment "Series 1" involves NHBE bronchial epithelial cell lines infected with SARS-CoV-2 measured after 24 hours post infection or post mock treatment.

-Experiment "Series 2" involves a similar infection experiment on A549 lung cancer cell lines.
+Experiment "Series 2" involves a similar infection experiment as 1 but on A549 lung cancer cell lines.

 Experiment "Series 3" involves a similar experiment to 2 but infecting the A549 cells with respiratory syncytial virus (RSV) instead of SARS-CoV-2